Rower Megan Del Pozzi representing WCC at NCAA Student-Athlete Leadership Forum

 Team building and dedication

 Del Pozzi has a myriad of memories with her teammates.
-One, in particular, is their team workouts.
+One, in particular, are their team workouts.

 “We usually have giant sweat stains on our shirts,” Del Pozzi said.
 “It’s a good day of practice when everyone’s leaving with a sweaty shirt.
 It sounds disgusting, but it’s everybody working hard together to reach this common goal of kicking butt.”

-At one practice, a strong gust of wind blew toward the team's boat on the Willamette River.
+At one practice, a strong gust of wind blew towards their boat at the Willamette River.
 While two boats got back safely, one boat got stuck in the middle of the river for almost an hour.
 Del Pozzi and a few of her other teammates were in that boat.

-After hours of struggle, Del Pozzi and her teammates, although freezing, finally rowed safely back to shore.
+After what seemed to be hours of struggle, Del Pozzi and her teammates, although freezing, finally rowed safely back to the shore.

 “It’s funny when I look back at it, but it was definitely scary,” Del Pozzi said.
 “It was a good team-building exercise because we all learned to help each other during a crisis situation.
 But it was really stressful.”